metaplex-foundation/developer-hub/src/pages/core-candy-machine/guards.md

 ---
-title: Core Candy Machine - Candy Guards
+title: Candy Guards
-metaTitle: Core Candy Machine - Candy Guards
+metaTitle: Candy Guards | Core Candy Machine
 description: Learn about the different types of guards available for the Core Candy Machine and their functionality.
 ---